 No clay pot?
 No problem, the recipe works in a regular oven, so stick around.
 We loved the flavors so much I’ve used this marinade in whole chicken, and also Cornish hens.
 The unusual twist is the incorporation of ground almonds in the mix.
 If you are intrigued, I totally understand because I was also.
 It adds a little texture and more “staying power” on the meat.
 I hope you’ll try it, I think it might become a favorite in your home.

-CLAY POT ROAST CHICKEN
+CLAY POT MASALA CHICKEN THIGHS

 to print the recipe, click here